Say You Will (album): Composition and recording

 Buckingham wrote "Say Goodbye" soon after his departure from Fleetwood Mac in 1987.
 He said that the lyrics were "really important" to him, which he wrote during a time when he was aiming to be "compassionate, understanding, and nonjudgmental about the other people in the band, and about everything that had happened."
 He also expressed satisfaction with the song's instrumentation and believed that the fingerpicking made it "a really nice guitar piece."
 In an interview with Rolling Stone, Buckingham said that he wrote the song about Nicks "when most our experience together was behind us."
 He created both "Say Goodbye" and "Red Rover" around the premise of a guitar underpinning the entire composition, which he likened to his approach to live renditions of "Big Love".

 "Come" was a song that Buckingham co-wrote with Neale Heywood, who performed with Fleetwood Mac as a touring guitarist beginning in 1997.
 In an interview with Classic Rock, Mick Fleetwood identified "Come" as one of his favourite songs on the album along with "Illume".
 Buckingham wrote "Murrow Turning Over in His Grave" during the murder trial of O.J.
 Simpson.
 He centered the song's subject matter around the concentration of media ownership and his belief that Edward R. Murrow would be dismayed about the state of mass media.
 Buckingham based this assumption on a speech from Murrow where he warned about the dangers of television being used to "delude" and "distract" people.

 To round out Say You Will, Nicks brought in new material, along with leftovers from previous albums.
 When Nicks was recording her Trouble in Shangri-La album in 2001, she left the band 17 songs to develop in her absence.
 The band picked five, including "Smile at You" and "Goodbye Baby", which were written in 1975–76.
 "Smile at You" was also rehearsed for the Rumours album in 1977, the Tusk album in 1979, and the Mirage album in 1982.
-"Running Through the Garden" dated back to 1985 and was based on the short story of "Rappaccini's Daughter" by Nathaniel Hawthorn, although Nicks mistakenly thought that the story originated from an episode from The Twilight Zone during the song's composition.
+"Running Through the Garden" dated back to 1985 and was based on the short story of "Rappaccini's Daughter" by Nathaniel Hawthorne, although Nicks mistakenly thought that the story originated from an episode from The Twilight Zone during the song's composition.
 Once the song was finished, Nicks considered the title "Rappaccini's Daughter", but decided against it due to anticipated difficulties with securing publishing rights.